-Rule Heading Justification Revised Rule 7.15 (NEW RULE) Judge Training Tests and Clarification of Training Tests and Protocol Sessions 7.15 Judge Training Tests and Protocol Sessions for Dressage Riders Where Training Test Days or Protocol Sessions are organised by non EA affiliated clubs, or individuals, judges may require top up insurance.
+Rule Heading Justification Revised Rule 7.15 (NEW RULE) Judge Training Tests and Protocol Sessions for Dressage Riders Clarification of Training Tests and Protocol Sessions 7.15 Judge Training Tests and Protocol Sessions for Dressage Riders Where Training Test Days or Protocol Sessions are organised by non EA affiliated clubs, or individuals, judges may require top up insurance.
 Training Test Days Training tests should be run as per a normal competition with test times allocated at approximately 8 minute intervals.
 However it is not necessary to have 2 or more judges per arena, plaiting and jackets are optional, and no results are posted or prizes awarded.
 These are an opportunity for riders to go through their tests in a more relaxed environment, or to attempt a test at a higher level without the pressure of competition.
 EA rules apply with regard to gear and warm up/warm down.
-Judge Reimbursement Refer to Australian Dressage Rule Book Annex I. Judge Protocol Sessions for Dressage Riders What is a Judge Protocol training for dressage refers to the rider riding a test of choice, the judge judges it and gives feedback to the rider on how to improve the riding of the test with the view to gaining more marks.
+Judge Reimbursement Refer to Australian Dressage Rule Book Annex I. Judge Protocol Sessions for Dressage Riders What is a Judge Protocol Session?
+Judge Protocol training for dressage refers to the rider riding a test of choice, the judge judges it and gives feedback to the rider on how to improve the riding of the test with the view to gaining more marks.
 After discussion, the judge may ask the rider to ride some movements again or ride the whole test again.
-The judge is there to give feedback to the rider to ride some movements again or ride the whole test again.
-The judge is there to give feedback to the rider to ride some movements again or ride the whole test again.
-The judge is there to give feedback to the rider to ride some movements again or ride the whole test again.
-The judge is there to give feedback to the rider to ride some movements again or ride the whole test again.
+The judge is there to give feedback to the rider but does not coach the rider.
+These days are not riding clinics as such.
+It is not essentially different from a rider discussing the test with the judge after a competition except that there is an opportunity to repeat movements.
+Videoing the process can also add value or sometimes the rider may ride the test wearing a headset so that the judge's marks and comments are audible as they ride.
 For example the judge might point out that for a higher mark the rider needs to ensure the steps don't get shorter or slower, or that there needs to be more angle in a shoulder-in.
 Or they may assist with confirming what is the correct frame to ride in.
 It is not a competition.